tsuru/tsuru/integration/README.md

 - maxconcurrency - test concurrency
 - verbose - test verbosity
 - examplesdir - path to the platforms examples
-- nodeopts - Additional options passed to node creation.
-- installername - Name of the installation to be created.
-- provisioners - List of provisioners to test.
-Defaults to docker.
-- clusters - List of cluster providers.
-Available values are gke, eks, aks, kubectl and minikube.
 - platforms - List of platforms to test.
 Defaults to all platforms available on https://github.com/tsuru/platforms

 ### Flow control